craftcms/cms/docs/php-constants.md

 ### `CRAFT_BASE_PATH`

-Craft uses this as the starting point for finding [all of the folders](folder-structure.md "Folders located within craft/") traditionally located in craft/, with the notable exception of craft/app/, whose path gets defined with the help of your `$craftPath` variable in index.php.
+Craft uses this as the starting point for finding [all of the folders](folder-structure.md "Folders located within craft/") traditionally located in `craft/`, with the notable exception of `craft/app/`, whose path gets defined with the help of your `$craftPath` variable in `index.php`.

 ```php
 // Path to your craft/ folder (where the app/ folder lives)